 People wanting further help will be able to obtain that from the Local History Surgery (see below), run by the Hornsey Historical Society, on the first Saturday of each month (except August) by appointment.

 This Form may also be used to contact the Convener on other matters relating to this Group’s activities

 Nita Hilton has been researching the history of the Noel Park Estate in Wood Green.

 Hazel House has been examining local census returns for 1911 and has uncovered this fascinating entry that surely will appeal to dog lovers and social historians

 Liz Jack has been researching aspects of the building development of Muswell Hill, and came across this gruesome story

 Alison Miller has been researching the history of her house and went to Bruce Castle Museum to examine the World War II Hornsey bomb damage records.

 From March 2018 the Hornsey Historical Society will be introducing a Public Local History Surgery for anyone who would like advice on conducting their own research projects.

 The Surgery will be held in the Old Schoolhouse, 136 Tottenham Lane, N8 7EL,on the first Saturday of each month, between 10.30am and 2.30pm, in parallel with the shop opening times.

-Members of the Crouch End & District U3A and of the Hornsey Historical Society, as well as members of the public, who would like advice and assistance on their own personal local history research are invited to telephone (0208 348 3375) or email email@example.com in advance to book a half hour appointment and indicate the advice and assistance required.
+Members of the Crouch End & District U3A and of the Hornsey Historical Society, as well as members of the public, who would like advice and assistance on their own personal local history research are invited to email email@example.com in advance to book an appointment and indicate the advice and assistance required.